allamale/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe with Socket Communication and Tkinter
+Tic-Tac-Toe with Socket Communication and a UI

-This program consists of socket and tkinter imports with socket implemented into tkinter
+This program consists of socket and tkinter imports

 A Tic-Tac-Toe Game between server and client